 Question: May a licensee voluntarily "suspend" his or her license to perform non-Uniform Standards of Professional Appraisal Practice (USPAP) appraisals?

-OREA's regulations (California Code of Regulations Title 10, Chapter 6.5) require every holder of an OREA license to conform to and observe USPAP at all times.
+BREA's regulations (California Code of Regulations Title 10, Chapter 6.5) require every holder of an BREA license to conform to and observe USPAP at all times.
 Major modifications to USPAP in recent years permit and guide the appraiser in the performance of limited appraisals and consulting assignments.
 Please refer to USPAP for guidance.

 Question: Can a California licensed appraiser perform research for an appraisal of a property in another state, then write the report in California as a California licensee?